 - Image promotion with mirroring between registries

 - Define policies for automating image promotions across the app development lifecycle of Kubernetes apps

 Centralized cluster management

-You can manage and monitor your container cluster using a graphical web UI.
+You can manage and monitor your container cluster using a graphical web interface.

 Deploy, manage, and monitor

-With Docker EE, you can manage from a centralized place all of the computing resources you have available, like nodes, volumes, and networks.
+With Docker Enterprise, you can manage from a centralized place all of the computing resources you have available, like nodes, volumes, and networks.